RetypeOS/axes/GETTING_STARTED.md

 [scripts]
 check_copyright = "echo \"© $(date +%Y) <vars::company_name>.
 All rights reserved.\""

-# NEW!
-A script that calls the scripts of its children.
+# A script that calls the scripts of its children.
 build_all = [
-    "echo '🚀 Building the entire website...'",
+    "# 🚀 Building the entire website...",
     # The `>` prefix indicates that the command must be executed in PARALLEL.
     # We use the explicit `run` command for clarity and robustness.
-    "> axes blog run build",
+    "@> axes blog/build",
-    "> axes store run build" # Assuming `store` also has a `build` script.
+    "@> axes store/build" # Assuming `store` also has a `build` script.
 ]

 # A quality script that runs in sequence.
 quality_check = [
-    "echo ' linting...'",
+    "# linting...",
-    "axes blog run lint",  # Assuming `lint` scripts in the children.
+    "@ axes blog/lint",  # Assuming `lint` scripts in the children.
-    "axes store run lint",
+    "@ axes store/lint",
-    "echo '✅ Code quality verified!'"
+    "# ✅ Code quality verified!"
 ]
 ```